YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 plugin  ::= 'show' | 'gmap' | etc
 ```
 where the syntactic category `typedef` is the same as
+[that](https://ocaml.org/releases/4.11/htmlman/typedecl.html) of OCaml, and the category `etc` signifies omission:
-[that](https://ocaml.org/releases/4.11/htmlman/typedecl.html) of OCaml.
-The most frequently used plugins
-in OCanren are _show_ and _gmap_, providing for the defined type a string converson function
+the most frequently used plugins in OCanren are _show_ and _gmap_, providing for the defined type a string converson function
 (like [Stdlib.string_of_int](https://ocaml.org/releases/4.11/htmlman/libref/Stdlib.html)) and
 a structure preserving map function
 (a generalization of  [List.map](https://ocaml.org/releases/4.11/htmlman/libref/List.html))  respectively.
+The other less used
+plugins are not shown here.

 A type definition of the form `@type <typedef> with <plugins>` is expanded at the syntactic level